COP26 Glasgow generated significant commitments, but how can these pledges be translated into measurable action?

 BlackRock CEO Larry Fink agrees.
 During his COP26 address he made the point that getting the money is the easy part, the challenge lies in spending it wisely.
 If companies don’t have adequate, up to date, independent data about the actual climate impact of their efforts, they can’t evaluate them, report on them, invest in them, or trade the resulting carbon credits with confidence.

 The sector has come a long way, and at the forest frontline, we know what works and what doesn’t.
-With actionable data now readily available, ‘all talk and little action’ isn’t going to cut it anymore.
+With actionable data now readily available, the time to make concrete steps towards a deforestation-free future is now.
 So, what does spending wisely look like?

 1. Empower commodity producers to demonstrate accountability